 NOTE: Civic Hall is committed to building a strong, diverse, and mission-driven team to better serve the communities we know and love.
 We are an equal opportunity employer that does not discriminate in its hiring and contracting practices.
 We actively seek applicants from many backgrounds, as well as those who have worked closely with historically marginalized groups, including but not limited to people with disabilities, people of color, LGBTQ people, first- or second-generation immigrants, and people from low-income families.
 When applying, please feel free to include information about your unique background.

-Mon, September 17—Mon, October 15: Partners will work with Civic Hall team to create curriculum and set up schedules for training sessions.
+Mon, July 17 — Mon, September 8th: Partners will work with the Civic Hall team to create a curriculum and set up schedules for training sessions.

-Late September—Early November: Digital Learning Center pilots will take place.
+Mid-September—Late November: Digital Learning Center 2019 pilots will take place.